FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 10.md

 		- It determines the [[environmental receptors]] of the project.
 Moreover, measures are also made for each environmental receptor to minimize the project’s impact on them.
 	2. EIS
 		1. It compares the pros and cons of the project’s impacts.
-		2. It states alternative solutions to the problem tackled by the proposed project.
+		2. It states alternatives to the proposed project.
 		3. It identifies other possible impacts to environmental receptors, and it also discusses how those possible impacts should be tackled.
 		4. It is a policy document and not a scientific research.
+		5. DENR 2003-30, policy to implement a systems-oriented and integrated approach to EIS system.
 	3. EMP
 		1. It shows the measures undertaken to minimize the environmental impact during and after the project’s implementation.
 		2. It shows how avoidable impacts, in parts like the construction and operation of the project, can be prevented by the implementers.